rust-bitcoin/rust-bitcoin/README.md

 Since the altcoin landscape includes projects which [frequently appear and disappear, and are poorly designed anyway](https://download.wpsoftware.net/bitcoin/alts.pdf) we do not support any altcoins.
-Supporting Bitcoin properly is already difficult enough and we do not want to increase the maintenance burden and decrease API stability by adding support for other coins.
+Supporting Bitcoin properly is already difficult enough, and we do not want to increase the maintenance burden and decrease API stability by adding support for other coins.

 Our code is public domain so by all means fork it and go wild :)